 Or a glass cabinet that's incredibly fragile, a divan bed that you just can’t quite get through the door frame - there's always something that's difficult to move.
 And often, moving the furniture has to be done carefully to not only protect the furniture from damage but the house it's being moved in as well - it's so easy to scuff a wall while moving large furniture.

 If you're going to move heavy furniture items to either a new house or a self-storage unit, and feel that you're simply unable to move the items yourself, it could be safer to hire professional movers.
 Perhaps you don't have access to a vehicle large enough to accommodate the items, or you don't have friends or family available to help.

-If you’re moving furniture to storage then lookout for companies that offer free collection and delivery to storage facilities.
-Or if you are moving straight into your new home check out prices for removals services – they may be more convenient than you think.
+If you’re moving furniture to storage then look out for companies that offer free collection and delivery to storage facilities.
+Or if you are moving straight into your new home check out prices for removals and storage services – they may be more convenient than you think.
 Whatever your reasons for needing help, if it's the best option for you then make sure you do your research and select a company that offers you good insurance and expert customer service.

 Prepare the Furniture

 Any furniture that needs dismantling will need to be dismantled before moving day.
 For tricky or fragile pieces, this can take a lot of time so make sure you allow yourself enough time to do it properly.
 Make sure all separate pieces are packaged properly and labelled for easy reassembly.